Store Hours

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.
+If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

 For more temperate areas, find your planting zone and prepare to get planting.
-Growing season begins early and ends late in this part of the country.
-The climate and weather make it easy to get and keep a beautiful garden going.
-A wide variety of vegetables, flowers, and plants thrive in southern California.
+The weather and climate make it easy to get and keep a beautiful garden.
+A wide variety of flowers, plants, and vegetables thrive in southern California.
 You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You’ll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
+You’ll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
 Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
-Planting tomatoes will yield thriving leaves and fruit, as they’re tropical in origin and love the heat.
+Planting tomatoes will yield thriving fruit and leaves, as they’re tropical in origin and love the heat.

-In the desert, native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
+In the desert, native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
 Other beloved garden vegetables love the heat.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers, both annuals and perennials, are sensitive to that much sun and heat, so research to find varieties that can handle the weather before planting outdoors.
+Heat-resistant spring flower seeds, whether they're perennials or annuals, can also often get an indoor start.

 Start Seeds Indoors